sarathchandrikak/sql-data-analysis/Employee Info Case Study/queries.md

 44. Extract the information about all department managers who were hired between the 1st of January 1990 and the 1st of January 1995.
 45. Select the entire information for all employees whose job title is "Assistant Engineer".
 46. Create a view that will extract the average salary of all managers registered in the database.
 Round this value to the nearest cent.
+47. Create a procedure called "emp_info" that uses as parameters the first and the last name of an individual, and returns their employee number.
+48. Create a function called "emp_info" that takes for parameters the first and last name of an employee, and returns the salary from the newest contract of that employee.